 Add Domains for discovery

 You can Edit/Remove the domains you entered before.
 You can also select those domains that you want to scan immediately by clicking Run scan now.
-To add a domain click Add on the Domain section.
+To add a domain, click Add in the Domain section.